 Furthermore, Airstreams often have interior decor that is more refined and upscale than other brands.
 Many trailers are designed to look like an ostentatious man-cave or a country kitchen.
 Airstreams are usually going for something more subtle and more sophisticated.

-For my wife, this was important, for me, not so much, but it is something I respect about the brand.
+For my wife, this was important, for me, not so much, but it is something I respect about the brand and the more time you spend in your Airstream, the more you come to appreciate its beauty and the effect this has on your day to day attitude.

-Like a car, if you buy a new Airstream, it quickly loses a portion of its value the moment you take it off the lot.
-Similarly, if you buy one used, you can save a pretty good chunk of money and sell it a year or two later for almost the same amount.
+Like a car, if you buy a new Airstream, it loses a portion of its value the moment you take it off the lot.
+Similarly, if you buy one used, you can save some money and sell it a year or two later for almost the same amount.
 If you are savvy, you could even make a profit.

-Airstreams do come with pretty nice third-party equipment, but frankly, you could buy a cheaper Trailer and install the very top of the line range, fridge, and so on, and still pay less overall.
-I don’t think this is a factor for or against buying an Airstream.
+Airstreams do come with pretty nice third-party equipment, but frankly, you could buy a cheaper trailer and install top of the line range, fridge, and so on, and still pay less overall.
+It’s not the biggest consideration, but if you don’t want to muck about with customization, Airstream is the way to go for quality components.

 It’s really the aluminum frame and skin that makes an Airstream rather expensive, and that is what makes them worth that expense.
 It is what makes it easy to tow, and what allows it to last a lifetime.
 It’s that durability that makes them so desirable on the used market.